 • Check if your desired business name is available

-• Submit “Article of Organization” to Colorado Secretary of State
+• Submit the Articles of Organization to the Colorado Secretary of State

-Every business registered with the state of Colorado must have a unique name.
-A unique name means that no one else in the state is using the name; however, it should be noted that someone can have a similar name in another U.S. state.
-The only way to check if your name is available for registration, you should visit the Colorado LLC Search State Business Database.
+Every business registered with the state of Colorado must have a unique business entity name.
+A unique name means that no one else in the state is using the same business name, although it should be noted that someone can have a similar name in another U.S. state.
+The only way to check if your name is available is to visit the Colorado LLC Business Entity Name Search Database.

-Apart from selecting a unique name, you should also consider checking the United States Patent & Trademark Office for a trademark infringement or copyright issues.
-Usually, you would want to see if there isn’t a similar name or trademark that matches your business name.
-If there is such a name or trademark, you should avoid naming your business similar to that particular trademark because you are likely to run in legal issues as soon as you open your business.
+Apart from selecting a unique name for your Colorado LLC, you should also consider checking the United States Patent & Trademark Office for a trademark infringement or copyright issues.
+Usually, you would want to see if there is a similar name or trademark that matches your business name.
+If there is such a name or trademark, you should avoid naming your business similar to that particular trademark because you are likely to run in legal issues as soon as you form the LLC in Colorado.

-Once everything seems according to the plan, it’s time to register the Colorado LLC under the LLC name with the Colorado secretary of state.
-The only provision for registering the name in Colorado is a requirement to include LLC or any of the related terms in your business name.
-If you’re still confused about the name, you may also reserve a name for up to 120 days through the Colorado Secretary of State website.
+Once you have chosen your LLC name, it’s time to register the Colorado LLC under the LLC name with the Colorado secretary of state.
+The only provision for registering the LLC name in Colorado is a requirement to include LLC or any of the related terms in your business name.
+If you’re unsure about what to name your Colorado LLC, you may also reserve a name for up to 120 days through the Colorado Secretary of State website.

-Submit Article of Organization to Colorado Secretary of State LLC
+Submit the LLC Articles of Organization to the Colorado Secretary of State

 Let Us Help You!